About learning in the early years

 - listening to sounds, making sounds and singing

-- exploring – for example, putting things in her mouth, shaking things and turning things around
+- exploring – for example, putting things in their mouth, shaking things and turning things around

 - asking questions – for example, ‘But why?’